TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-After that, we make a search about the path to know what technology is behind the website and we discover that it is Apache Struts:
+After that, we make a search about the path (welcome.action) to know what technology is behind the website and we discover that it is Apache Struts:

 <br />